steven2358/mlx/README.md

 2014-12-17
 ---
 - [Learning Deep Architectures for AI.](http://www.iro.umontreal.ca/~bengioy/papers/ftml.pdf) A paper on the motivation for deep architectures, by Yoshua Bengio. #papers #ai
+- ["Using convolutional neural nets to detect facial keypoints tutorial."](http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/) A tutorial by Daniel Nouri on how to perform regression using Theano + Lasagne + nolearn to find keypoints in pictures of face. #tutorial #theano #deeplearning
+- ["Deep Learning Tutorial".](https://www.kaggle.com/c/facial-keypoints-detection/details/deep-learning-tutorial) A tutorial on creating an AWS instance to run Theano. #kaggle #deeplearning #aws

 2014-12-09
 ---